 We rely on third parties, including clinical research organizations, medical institutions and contract laboratories, to perform critical services for us in connection with our clinical trials.
 These third parties are responsible for many aspects of the trials, including finding and enrolling subjects for testing and administering the trials.
 Although we rely on these third parties to conduct our clinical trials, we are responsible for ensuring that each of our clinical trials is conducted in accordance with its protocol and applicable regulations, including good clinical practices established by the FDA and foreign regulatory authorities, which govern the conduct, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that trial subjects are adequately informed of the potential risks associated with participating in clinical trials.
 Our reliance on third parties does not relieve us of the responsibility to ensure these requirements are met.
 These third parties may not comply with all regulatory and contractual requirements or may not otherwise perform their services in a timely or acceptable manner, and we may need to enter into new arrangements with alternative third parties and our clinical trials may be extended, delayed or terminated.
-In addition, if such third parties fail to perform their obligations in compliance with our clinical trial protocols or applicable good clinical practice regulations, our clinical trials may not meet regulatory requirements or may need to be repeated, and we may not be able to obtain regulatory approval for or commercialize the product candidate being tested in such trials.
-These risks also apply to the development activities of our collaborators and licensees, and we do not control our collaborators' and licensees' research and development, clinical trials or regulatory activities.
+In addition, if such third parties or may need to be repeated, and we may not be able to obtain regulatory approval for or commercialize the product candidate being tested in such trials.
+These risks also apply to the development activities of our collaborators' and licensees' research and development, clinical trials or regulatory activities.